Renters Insurance

 Filing a renters insurance claim

-There are three types of renters claims you can file: property damage, property loss or liability claim.
-For all three it comes down to a few key steps following a calamity in your rental home:
+There are three types of renters claims you can file: property damage, property loss or liability.

-• Call the fire department or police department in cases of fire, flooding or theft/vandalism and obtain copy of the police report
+- Call the fire department or police department in cases of fire, flooding or theft/vandalism, and obtain copy of the police report.

-• Fill out any documentation sent from your insurer right away
+- Fill out any documentation sent from your insurer right away.

-• Wait for the adjuster
+- Wait for the adjuster.

 Property damage renters claim

-While you are waiting for the adjuster, however, you should address any lingering issues like a broken window or exposed part of the apartment.
-A temporary solution to prevent any further damage should do.
+While you are waiting for the adjuster, however, you should address any damage that could cause additional issues, like a broken window or exposed part of the apartment.
 Any costs associated with the temporary repairs may be included in your future settlement.
-One example is calling in a mold remediation team after an internal flood.
-The cost of the team should be covered by your claim, but any mold damage you would get from not calling in the team may not be covered.

 Property loss renters claim